soy001/cse15l-lab-reports/diffExtension.md

-this one ends in .md
+this one ends in .md too!